jkkbuddika/kasun.portfolio/ml2/index.md

 ### 6. Feature scaling

-The last step of data pre-processing is *feature scaling*.
-This is a crucial step of data pre-processing.
-In many instances, input data we use for training a model can contain numeric variables/features that spans varying degrees of magnitude, range and units.
+The last step of data pre-processing is *feature scaling* and is a crucial step of data pre-processing.
+In many instances, input data we use for training a model contain numeric variables/features that spans varying degrees of magnitude, range and units.
 Although some of the algorithms are not sensitive to these discrepancies (*i.e.,* tree-based methods), many are very sensitive to this (*i.e.,* gradient descent-based and distance-based algorithms).
 Therefore, knowing how to handle this issue is important.
 There are two common approaches for feature scaling:

-1. **Normalization:** Also know as min-max scaling, this technique shifts and rescale values so that they end up ranging between 0 and 1.
+1. **Normalization:** Also know as *min-max scaling*, this technique shifts and rescale values so that they end up ranging between 0 and 1.
 This is a good approach to be used when the values do not follow a Gaussian distribution and often used when training KNNs and neural networks.
-We can use the `MinMaxScalar` class of the `sklearn.preprocessing` module to perform this task.
+We can use the `MinMaxScalar` class of the `sklearn.preprocessing` module to perform normalization.

 2. **Standardization:** In this technique, values are centered around the mean with a unit standard deviation.
-In other words, the mean of the attributes become zero and the final resulting distribution has a unite standard deviation.
+In other words, the mean of the attributes become zero and the final resulting distribution has a unit standard deviation.
 This method is used when the values follow a Gaussian distribution (not required to be true).
 We can use the `StandardScaler` class of the `sklearn.preprocessing` module to get this task done.